 Hawking, Stephen.
 A Brief History of Time.
 Bantam Books, 1988.

-Barbara Kingsolver
+By Barbara Kingsolver

-Barbara Kingsolver (1955--) is the author of seven works of fiction as well as books of poetry, essays, and creative nonfiction.
-Kingsolver’s books have been translated into more than two dozen languages and have been adopted into the core literature curriculum in high schools and colleges throughout the nation.
+Kingsolver’s books have been translated into more than two dozen languages, and adopted into the core literature curriculum in high schools and colleges nation wide.
+In 1998 she established the Bellwether Prize for fiction.
 She was awarded the National Humanities Medal, our country’s highest honor for service through the arts, in 2000.
-Kingsolver was named one the most important writers of the 20th Century by Writers Digest.
-The Poisonwood Bible was a finalist for the Pulitzer Prize, Animal, Vegetable, Miracle won numerous prizes including the James Beard award.

 Yes, and how many times must a man look up